emaijala/nike-plus-sportband-set-time/README.md

 ## Requirements
 You will need https://pkg.go.dev/github.com/google/gousb as a dependency, which underneath uses https://github.com/libusb/libusb/wiki

+Easiest way to install gousb is with the following command: `go mod download`.

 ## Running (the tool...)
 In order to access device on USB port, I had to run built executable with SUDO.